 Sealing and Insulating

-Making sure your home is well sealed and insulated will help reduce your energy usage by preventing heat flow between walls and ceilings.
+Making sure your home is well-sealed and insulated will help reduce your energy usage by preventing heat flow between walls and ceilings.

 When it comes to insulation, the best place to start is in your attic.
-The proper amount and type of insulation to install in your attic depends on your local climate.
+The proper amount and type of insulation to install in your attic depend on your local climate.
 Please click the following link for more information on attic insulation.
-It’s also a good idea to wrap any exposed hot water pipes with insulation to help maintain proper water temperature and lessen the work load on your water heater.
+It’s also a good idea to wrap any exposed hot water pipes with insulation to help maintain proper water temperature and lessen the workload on your water heater.
 Insulating your heating and cooling ducts will prevent heat exchange and keep your HVAC system from working harder than it has to in order to keep your home comfortable.